-According to General Regulation G.3 students have to comply with certain requirements as set by the Faculty Board.
+According to General Academic Regulation G3 students have to comply with certain requirements as set by the Faculty Board.

-- a.
-A student must pass at least 4 core semester or 2 core year modules to be admitted to the subsequent year of study. - b.
-If a student has passed less than the required minimum of 4 core semester or 2 core year modules, he/she will not be readmitted to the Faculty of Economic and Management Sciences.
-Such a student may apply in writing to the Faculty's Admissions Committee to be readmitted conditionally - with the proviso that the Admissions Committee may set further conditions with regards to the student's academic progress.
-The Faculty's Admissions Committee may deny a student's application for readmission.

-- c.
-If a student has been readmitted conditionally, his/her academic progress will be monitored after the first semester examinations to determine whether he/she has complied with the requirements set by the Admissions Committee.
-If not, his/her studies will be suspended. - d.
-A student whose studies have been suspended because of his/her poor academic performance has the right to appeal against the decision of the Faculty's Admissions Committee. - e.
-A student may be refused promotion to a subsequent year of study if the prescribed tuition fees are not paid. - f.
+- 1. In order to register for the next year of study a student must pass at least 60% of the official credits listed for a year level of study for a three-year programme. - 2.
+A student will be deemed to be in the second, third or a more senior year once he or she enrols for any module in any of these levels of study. - 3.
+If a student has passed less than the required minimum of at least 60% of the official credits listed for a year level, he/she will not be readmitted to the Faculty of Economic and Management Sciences.
+Such a student may apply in writing to the EMS Appeals Committee to be readmitted conditionally with the proviso that the Appeals Committee may set further conditions with regard to the student's academic progress.
+The Committee may deny a student's application for readmission. - 4.
+If a student has been readmitted conditionally, his/her academic progress will be monitored after the first semester examinations to determine whether he/she has complied with the requirements set by the EMS Appeals Committee.
+If not, his/her studies will be suspended. - 5.
+A student whose studies have been suspended because of his/her poor academic performance has the right to appeal against the decision of the EMS Faculty Appeals Committee. - 6.
 A student may be refused admission to the examination, or promotion to a subsequent year of study or promotion in a module (if applicable) if he/ she fails to fulfil the attendance requirements.
 Class attendance in all modules and for the full duration of all programmes is compulsory for all students.